scalar/scalar/tests/README.md

 # Playwright Testing

+1. Ensure you have downloaded Playwright and all its dependencies including the browsers necessary for running the tests `pnpm playwright:install` or `npx playwright install --with-deps`

-Ensure the `api reference` CDN static server is running `pnpm --filter cdn-api-reference dev`
+2. Ensure the `api reference` CDN static server is running `pnpm --filter cdn-api-reference dev`

-Run Playwright e2e tests with `pnpm test:e2e` or `pnpm test:e2e:ui`
+3. Run Playwright e2e tests with `pnpm test:e2e` or `pnpm test:e2e:ui`

 ## Visual Regression Testing